Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 This allows the Transparency Log to prune data which is sufficiently old, as only a small amount of the log tree and prefix tree outside of the maximum lifetime need to be retained.
-In particular, only a logarithmic number of log entries that have passed their maximum lifetime will still be needed by users;
+Specifically, only a logarithmic number of log entries that have passed their maximum lifetime will still be needed by users;
 the rest can be discarded.
 Pruning is explained in more detail in TODO.